Challenge level: 4 out of 5

 Any remaining luggage you don't need on the trek will be stored safely at the hotel in Cusco.

-This challenge includes a whole mix of accommodation on a twin-sharing basis, from camping in the mountains to comfortable hotels.
+This challenge includes a whole mix of accommodation, from camping in the mountains to comfortable hotels.

 We organise our accommodation on a twin-sharing basis, which is included in the challenge cost.

-However, if you would rather pay for a single supplement (Approx. £250 per person, NOT included in your challenge cost) and have a room/tent to yourself, please get in touch at least 17 weeks before departure and we can arrange this for you.
+However, if you would rather pay for a single supplement and have a room/tent to yourself, please email us at firstname.lastname@example.org or call us on 01590 646410 and we can arrange this for you for an additional price.

 Certainly.
 Our accommodation is included in your challenge cost on a twin-sharing basis.

-However if you would prefer to have a room/tent to yourself and pay for a single supplement, we'll be happy to arrange this for you at an additional cost of approx. £250.
-Please note, this is NOT included in your challenge cost).
+However if you would prefer to have a room/tent to yourself and pay for a single supplement, we'll be happy to arrange this for you at an additional cost.
+(Please note, this is not included in your challenge cost).

 If you would like a single supplement, please get in touch by emailing us at email@example.com or call us on 01590 646410 (Monday - Friday, 9am - 5pm).